Malaga, a colorful, versatile city meant to impress you

 Quench your curiosity in the Automobile and Fashion Museum

-This is something special to everyone’s taste.
+The Automobile and Fashion Museum is something special.
 Whether you are a man or a woman, this is the place to quench your curiosity.
 Make sure to add this spot to your list of what to do in Malaga.
-That will be a great experience to visit this museum and see 100 beautiful cars from 1903 till now, or admire the haute-couture display of 200 attires.
+That will be a great experience to visit this museum and see 100 beautiful cars from 1903 till now or admire the haute-couture display of 200 attires.

 Hide from the stifling heat in the Parque de Málaga

 The best location to hide from the stifling heat is the Parque de Málaga.
 Once you come to this park, you will get surprised how cool it is under the trees.
 Enjoy the walkways and the ornate sculptures, the beautiful rose garden, and a cypress alley.
 Being designed as a landscape, this park has curved lines that frame and define islands of different sizes, making you forget that you are in a rectangular space.

 Spend a sunny day on Málaga Beach